.DEB File Extension

 How to open a DEB file

-To install the software a DEB file contains in Debian, Ubuntu, or another supported Linux distribution, use the dpkg command.
-For example, to install a file named fileinfo.deb, enter dpkg -i /path/to/fileinfo.deb on the Linux command line.
+You can install the software stored in a DEB file in a supported Linux distribution, such as Debian or Ubuntu, using the dpkg command.
+For example, to install an example.deb file, enter dpkg -i /path/to/example.deb on the Linux command line.

 iOS device users who have jailbroken their device can install the software a DEB file contains using Cydia (iOS) or iFunbox (Windows, Mac).